Takkarist McKinley: Tennessee Titans

 On September 16, 2022, McKinley signed with the practice squad of the Tennessee Titans.

 Los Angeles Rams

-On September 21, 2022, McKinley was signed by the Los Angeles Rams off the practice squad of the Tennessee Titans.
-His contract was terminated by the Los Angeles Rams on October 18, 2022.
+On September 21, 2022, McKinley was signed by the Los Angeles Rams off the practice squad of the Titans.
+His contract was terminated by the Rams on October 18, 2022.

 Dallas Cowboys

 On November 16, 2022, McKinley signed with the Dallas Cowboys practice squad, reuniting with defensive coordinator Dan Quinn, who was his head coach with the Falcons.

+On March 22, 2023, the Cowboys re-signed McKinley on a one-year deal.
+He was released on June 9.

+New York Jets

+On June 13, 2024, McKinley signed with the New York Jets.
+He was released on October 23, but signed to the practice squad on October 31.
+On December 13, McKinley was released by the Jets.